 The Branch's capital base is structured to exceed regulatory targets and desired capital ratios, provide flexibility to take advantage of growth opportunities and provide an adequate return to shareholders.
-The Board of Directors is responsible for devising the Branch's capital plan with management responsible for the implementation of the plan.
-The plan is designed to provide an appropriate level of risk management over capital adequacy risk, which is defined as the risk that capital is not or will not be sufficient to withstand adverse economic conditions, to maintain financial strength or to allow the Branch to take advantage of opportunities for expansion.
+The objective is to provide an appropriate level of risk management over capital adequacy risk, which is defined as the risk that capital is not or will not be sufficient to withstand adverse economic conditions, to maintain financial strength or to allow the Branch to take advantage of opportunities for expansion.

-Decembe December 31
+Decemb December 31

-2023 2022
+2024 2023

 \$ \$

-Head office account 1,855,392 1,855,392
+Head office account (Note 12) 1,855,392 1,855,392

-Retained earnings (Accumulated deficit) 260,302 (23,358)
+Retained earnings 331,589 260,302

-2,115,694 1,832,034
+2,186,981 2,115,694